ruairidhflint/rory.codes/src/writing/great-books.md

 - **Dante’s Inferno** has scared me off for at least a decade.
 - **Don Quixote by Miguel de Cervantes** has been recommended at least three people I greatly respect.

 So, on that note, the books await.
 I am going to be occasionally writing up notes on the books as I read them so do check in now and then.
-As ever feel free to be in contact via the about me page.
+As ever feel free to be in contact via the [about me](/about) me page.